konstin/capybara/readme.md

 # capybara

 A framework for generating bindings from Rust to arbitrary languages.
-Currently python and ruby are supported.
+Currently supports python (via pyo3), ruby (via helix) and wasm/js (via wasm_bindgen) are supported.

 **Note: This is in alpha stage.
 It can't do much more than static methods yet.**